 The tension between a classical approach and modernism can be seen in the architecture of the Vigeland Museum, in the transition between neoclassicism and functionalism.
 The museum building was erected in two stages, where the expression changed from Nordic classicism in the east wing from 1923 to a simplified and functionalist characterized south wing from 1928.

 Architect Lorentz Harboe Ree (1888 – 1962) executed the various wings of the building during separate building periods, which stylistically reflect the international development of architecture of the time.
 The first construction phase resulted in the Nordic neoclassicist north and east wings, completed in 1924, while the studio wing, with the stonemason workshop facing south, and marked by functionalism’s generally more simple design and large industrial steel windows was completed in 1930.

 When criticism arose from both the public and the building authorities claiming that the new wing broke with the existing architectural style, Vigeland supported the architect’s new proposal and threatened to abandon the entire museum project if the new wing was not built.
 The artist got his way, thereby becoming an advocate of modernistic architecture in Norway.
 Based on this premise, the exhibition A modernistic endpoint responds to the tension in Vigeland’s production and the building’s architectural design, while drawing attention to a more complex interpretation of Vigeland’s oeuvre.

-This is the background for Elgin's exhibition.
-It can be seen as a modernist dialogue, with a selection of new and older works by Dag Erik Elgin, looking at a more complex interpretation of Gustav Vigeland's artistic production.
+These are some of the topics in Elgin's exhibition.
+The exhibition can be seen as a modernist dialogue, with a selection of new and older works by Dag Erik Elgin, looking at a more complex interpretation of Gustav Vigeland's artistic production.